Skip to main content

 • /sys/fs/cgroup/cpu.cfs_quota_us and /sys/fs/cgroup/cpu.cfs_period_us for cgroup v1

-• in some cases the cgroupfs may be unavailable inside the container, in such cases it is possible to expose the amount of allocated memory to the container in an environment variable.
+• in some cases the cgroupfs may be unavailable inside the container, in such cases it is possible to expose the number of allocated CPUs to the container in an environment variable.
 System variable SYS_CONTAINER_CPUS can be used for this purpose, for example:

 services: